Sustainability Clubs & Organizations

 Reinvest Dickinson is a student group dedicated to ensuring that Dickinson’s financial investments align with its commitment to human rights and sustainability.
 The group aims to educate members of the Dickinson community about our investments and move Dickinson towards divestment from the fossil fuel industry.

 SHOP brings together students, faculty, and college employees to participate in a “skillshare” to create a larger and more able workforce at Dickinson.
 These skills will be acquired through hands-on projects that improve and develop the Dickinson College community and its living spaces.

 The Outing Club is a great outlet for Dickinson students looking to try their hand at a wide range of outdoor activities.
-Often, off-campus activities range from camping to kayaking to rock climbing.
-The club provides the necessary gear and funding for trips, and participants often carpool to their destinations.
+Activities range from camping to kayaking to rock climbing.
+The club provides the necessary gear and funding for trips, and transportation.
 Dickinson students are welcome to attend the weekly meetings, or to contact the club if an upcoming outing has sparked their curiosity and interest.

 Students Interested in Sustainable Agriculture (SISA):

 SISA is an organization designed to raise awareness of agricultural issues on campus and to connect students to the College Farm.
 Each year, SISA organizes Harvest Fest and Local Foods Dinner, and in the past, the group has initiated themed dinners such as a grass-fed burger night to raise awareness about ethical eating.

 SSA addresses social justice issues at the campus, local, national or international level.
 SSA hosts events to raise awareness about current problems and to urge a response from the college community.
 Past events include the Fair Trade craft fair in the HUB social hall and an organized campaign addressing workers’ rights and fair labor.